 Our Safeguarding Policy, agreed by the Parochial Church Council, can be downloaded from the link below, and a hard copy is displayed at the Church.

 Our Parish Safeguarding Officer from 2021 is JANE KARTUPELIS

-If you have concerns about safeguarding issues please feel free to contact our Parish Safeguarding Officer, Jane Kartupelis, or our Priest-in-Charge, James Harvey, at 01670 787263 or [email protected], or use the Newcastle Diocese contact details below.
+If you have concerns about safeguarding issues please feel free to contact our Parish Safeguarding Officer, Jane Kartupelis, or our Priest-in-Charge, (post currently vacant), or use the Newcastle Diocese contact details below.